Novel Coronavirus (COVID-19)

 Keep at least 6 feet social distance

 Information: COVID 19 is a newly identified coronavirus.
 Presumably originating from infected animal in open market in Wuhan, China during late 2019, It spread through infected travelers and tourists.
-As of today, the global count of casualties is at least 35,000,000 with over 1,000,000 who have died. (web site: ncov2019.live) Only Remdesivir is approved for treatment of severely ill COVID-19 patients.
+As of today, the global count of positive cases is at least 46,000,000 with US cases over 9,386,000 and 236,000 who have died. (web site: ncov2019.live) Only Remdesivir is approved for treatment of severely ill COVID-19 patients.
 There will be antibody testing indicating exposure to coronavirus but there is no data as yet if this would render an individual immune to recurrence.
 Children with covid19 antibodies may be at risk for developing a potentially lethal, total organ failure reaction.
 Normally it will take from 12 to 18 months for a vaccine to be developed, tested, approved and ready for public use.

 Be involved: Prevention is the key.
 Basic public health guidance is to keep social distance of 6 feet, wear masks when away from immediate home environment, use gloves when shopping or in at risk areas.
 Wash hands with soap and water 20 seconds before and after being in contact with anything or anyone not “from home”.
 Cough into your elbow not into hands.
 The virus spreads through droplets that linger in the air and on any surface up to several days.
 Use alcohol greater than 70% or bleach to cleanse surfaces.
 Role model safe and good prevention of spread.